1bench, modern TimescaleDB GUI client

 100% Local

-Your credentials and data never leave your machine.
-No cloud sync, no account required.
+Credentials and data never leave your machine.

 Zero Telemetry

 No usage tracking, no query logging, no analytics.
-What you do in 1bench stays in 1bench.

 Direct Connection

-10x Your TimescaleDB Productivity
+10x your TimescaleDB productivity

 Stop switching between CLI and code.
 Manage everything visually.